Cocaine is an extremely addictive drug that works directly on delicate receptors located deep within the brain.

 - Designing effective strategies for prevention of relapse

-Statistics show that without a solid plan to avoid or handle addiction triggers, patients often relapse into the behavior that brought them to the drug rehab facility.
+Statistics show that without a solid plan to avoid or handle addiction triggers, recovering people often relapse into the behavior that brought them into addiction.
 Conversely, research outcomes show that 70 to 80 percent of The Oaks at La Paloma’s clients abstained from using drugs and alcohol up to one year following treatment.
 The help we provide really can make a difference in the lives of people who are addicted to cocaine.
 Our treatment success numbers make that statement easy for anyone to see.

 If you have questions about cocaine rehab, contact our call center toll-free 24 hours a day for more information.